Website Manager

 game or other AYSO registered players in uniform and in the vicinity.

-8. Pre-arrangement of the use of guest players is prohibited; violations will result in a
+• Pre-arrangement of the use of guest players is prohibited; violations will result in a

 forfeited game.

-U8 Goalkeeping / Defensive Positioning
+7U and 8U Goalkeeping / Defensive Positioning

-allowed to defend their own goals.
+The question has come up as to what extent are defenses allowed to defend their own goals.
 Defense is a critical part of soccer at all levels of play and it

-defended, though there are no players that are allowed to use their hands in the penalty area.
+should certainly be stressed in 7U and 8U.
+Therefore, there are no limits to the extent the goals can be defended, though there are no players that are allowed to use their hands in the penalty area.

 Trees overhanging Region 418 fields